Serbia: Foreign relations

-Following the Russian invasion of Ukraine in 2022, Serbia drew international scrutiny for not joining EU sanctions against Russia and maintaining bilateral relations, citing its own past suffering with sanctions.
-It is one of the only countries in Europe not to sanction Russia.
-However, Serbia voted to condemn the invasion, supporting the adoption of the United Nations draft resolution demanding Russia to withdraw its military forces from Ukraine, as well as supporting the suspension of Russia from the UN Human Rights Council.
+Relations with Russia are often described as a "centuries-old religious, ethnic and political alliance".
+Russia has consistently provided diplomatic support to Serbia over the issue of Kosovo.
+Following the 2022 Russian invasion of Ukraine, Serbia drew international scrutiny for not joining international sanctions against Russia, citing its own past suffering with sanctions.
+It is the only European country, apart from Belarus, not to impose sanctions on Russia.
+However, Serbia voted to condemn the invasion, supporting the adoption of the UN resolution demanding Russia to withdraw its military forces from Ukraine, as well as supporting the suspension of Russia from the UN Human Rights Council.